benmoran56/esper/docs/index.rst

 Components
 ----------
 **esper** does not define any specific Component base class to inherit from.
-Instead, a normal Python class can be used.
-Also, while it's not required, the the ``@dataclass`` decorator from the ``dataclasses`` module can be useful to help write compact Component classes.
-You can even use ``namedtuple``s for limited cases where a Component does not need to be modified.
+Any valid Python class can be used.
+For more compact definitions, the ``@dataclass`` decorator from the ``dataclasses`` is quite useful.
+You can even use a ``namedtuple`` instead of a class, for limited cases where a Component does not need to be modified.
 Some examples of valid Components::

     class Velocity: